 Area 1: Eastern Regional Access to Howe Street.
-Meet at the Eastern Regional Access, which is located at 2810 Emerald Dr, Emerald Isle, NC 28594.
+Meet at the Eastern Regional Access - 2810 Emerald Dr, Emerald Isle, NC 28594.
 (It's not too far past Dollar General Store/Gas Station if you are traveling East.)
 No parking pass is needed during the off-season!!

 If you can, please print-out and complete the Waiver Form and bring it with you.
 There will be forms at each location.
 If you have previously completed a waiver form, you are NOT required to complete a new form.
 Anyone under 18 years of age must have a guardian signature.
 Recommend you wear your EISPT Shirt!
 All supplies (gloves, safety vests, and water) will be at each location.
 We'll need your energy and enthusiasm!
 Please contact Ruthie Gomez-Stuart for any other information by clicking on the email link below: